BerneStober/Twitter-Insult-and-Therapy-bot/README.md

 and debugging of the bot.

 This python code was developed on Windows 10 using Visual Studio with python 3.7 and 3.8.5.
 Compatiblity with earlier versions of Python is not guaranteed.
-You will have to pip install all the import modules int he main code section to get it to work.
+You will have to pip install all the import modules to get it to work.

+I am an amateur computer enthusiast and have only been coding in Python since about March 2020, so do please excuse my sometimes convoluted and non-elegant code.
+This is my first public code repository.

-I hopy you enjoy this and if you happen to extend the functionality, please do share it with the Github community.
+I hope you enjoy this and if you happen to extend the functionality, please do share it with the Github community.

+-  Berne Stober
+MarKens Glen, VA